AndyObtiva/puts_debuggerer/README.md

 ### Usage

-Simply invoke global `pd` method anywhere you'd like to see line number and source code with output.
+Simply invoke global `pd` method anywhere and it prints file, line number, source code in addition to output (works even in IRB).
-If the argument is a pure string, the print out is simplified by not showing duplicate source.
+If the argument is a literal value with no interpolation, the print out is simplified by not showing source code matching output.

 Quickly locate printed lines using Find feature (e.g. CTRL+F) by looking for:
 * [PD]
 * file:line_number
 * ruby expression.

-This gives you the added benefit of easily removing your pd statements later on from the code.
+This gives you the added benefit of easily removing your `pd` statements later on.

+This can easily be augmented with a print engine like `awesome_print` and customized to format output differently as per options below.

 Happy puts_debuggerering!